Montclair School Vote

 - Potential Savings: If Montclair were to reduce its spending per pupil by just $2,000 that would result in a cost savings of approximately $12M.

-Are the financial benefits of the loan associated with Q1 worth the risk of a monitor?
+Are the financial benefits of the advance associated with Q1 worth the risk of a monitor?

-The state is offering a $12.6M interest-free loan.
-However, it requires funding a state monitor's salary, making the loan's effective cost equivalent to a ~2.9% APR.
+The state is offering a $12.6M interest-free advance.
+However, it requires funding a state monitor's salary, making the advance's effective cost equivalent to a ~2.9% APR.

 This favorable rate would allow taxpayers to keep more money in-hand, rather than paying it all upfront.
 Taxpayers can take advantage of the time value of money.